Editing Is Where The Art Happens

 Classy shot in a stylish venue, with strong composition and natural pose

-Rich colours in the scene — warm wood, soft light, glowing skin — didn’t come through in the raw image
+Rich colours in the scene.
+The warm wood, soft light and glowing skin didn’t come through in the raw image

 Low indoor lighting flattened her features